 Your class needs to give people a taste of your work and make them excited to learn more.
 It should be designed directly to solve a problem or need that your specific target audience has.
 So, if you’re not clear on your niche and your target audience’s biggest challenges, it will be hard to pick what your class is about.

 For example, I teach a class called “Tune into Nature to Grow a Business You Love.”
-It gives an overview of my entire philosophy of business, the 3 Principles of a Natural Business, and the 8 Stages of the Natural Business Cycle.
+It gives an overview of my entire philosophy of business, the 4 Principles of a Natural Business, and the 8 Stages of the Natural Business Cycle.
 It answers my clients’ yearning for a clear structure for how business works that also feels natural and easeful.
-I could also teach a class, for example, about helping people find their niche naturally.
-This would be a great taste of what I do that leads to many other things I teach about, and it helps people solve a specific problem I know they have.

 Just remember, you want the people who show up at your class to be your ideal clients, because you are going to invite them to work with you at the end of the class.
-It has to flow.
+In other words, your package or course will help them implement the map you teach.

 Finally, you only need ONE CLASS!
 I teach the same class over and over again.
 Of course I refine and tweak it over time, and it changes and gets better.
 But there is no reason to reinvent the wheel here.
 That takes more time for you and confuses your message.
 Keep it simple!